oracle/rwloadsim/rwl/src/SOURCES.md

 As an example, the order of entries in each "bind" or "define" should be reversed (the identifier to bind/define to should come before the position).
 Another example is that comma is optional in some places.

-It should be possible to do more without the repository database, but certain changes are quite hard to do due to the process/threading model.
+It should be possible to do more without the repository database, but certain changes are quite hard to do due to the process/threading model that was created such that mutex would only be rarely needed.

 More ub1's (e.g. code) should be changed to enum (from just a list of #define) to make debugging easier.

 With the continuous and on-going addition of new code, the use of the variables and pointers in the code array has become messy.
+This result of the is the rwlcodeadd6 routine witch its many macros.

 ## Using vim with the .yi files
 The full bison input is split into a number of files that are simply concatenated to